Leon-Plickat/LavaLauncher/README.md

 LavaLauncher is licensed under the GPLv3.

-The contents of the `lib/wayland-protocols` directory are licensed differently.
+The contents of the `protocol` directory are licensed differently.
 See the header of the files for more information.

-The contents of the `lib/pool-buffer` directory are licensed under the MIT license.
+The contents of the `lib` directory are licensed under the MIT license.
 The copyright of these files belongs to emersion.
 The files were copied from the project "slurp" and slightly modified to work with LavaLauncher.

 ## Authors